Gavin Castleton: 2015–2017

 In the fall of 2015, Castleton toured as the keyboardist for Courtney Marie Andrews.

-In October of 2015, Castleton released the Halloween single "Grady," a "sonic prequel" to The Shining.
+In October 2015, Castleton released the Halloween single "Grady," a "sonic prequel" to The Shining.

 In 2016, Castleton joined The Dear Hunter on keyboards and backing vocals.
 The new lineup was premiered abroad, during the band's U.K. tour in March 2016.
 He released an exclusive 4-song EP called "The Punchline EP" in conjunction with a 2-month major market US tour supporting The Dear Hunter and Eisley.

 From June 8 to July 1, 2017, Castleton combined forces with Rare Futures to tour the US as the supergroup "FutureCastle," playing songs from both artists' catalogs.
 On June 2, 2017, they released the FutureCastle EP on limited edition vinyl, featuring four cover songs (including Castleton's arrangements of Chicago's "If You Leave Me Now" and Hall and Oates' "Maneater").

 2018–present

 On October 31, 2018, Castleton posted a lyric video for his Halloween single "I Choose You," inspired by the Teddy Perkins episode of Donald Glover's show Atlanta.

 On September 10, 2019, Castleton released Weak Intl., a 5-song micro-EP of "corporate clap-backs," on digital streaming platforms and bandcamp.com.
 The collection of 1-minute rants were inspired from Castleton's experience working in the tech industry.

 On October 16, 2019, Castleton released a #deathed, a compilation of his Halloween singles.
 He published a lyric video for his 2019 Halloween single, Pelle (a tribute to Ari Aster's horror/break-up film Midsommar).

 On Nov 1, 2019, A Bullet, A Lever, A Key and Travelight were released on vinyl.
 For the month of November, Castleton performed select US dates as both the keyboardist and solo support act for The Dear Hunter.

 On Dec 3, 2019, Castleton released the Red Poison EP, a collection of 5 songs penned by Castleton's step-daughter, Bloomer, over the course of two years (when she was aged 4 to 6 years old).
 The songs feature production and vocals by Castleton, as well as Bloomer's mother, Alexis Henry.

 On Apr 23, 2020, Castleton released a full-length album, "Here You Go", on bandcamp.com.

 On June 12, 2021, Castleton has left The Dear Hunter, citing being at a point in his life that he cannot "[contribute] the appropriate time, energy, and focus" that the "many amazing and ambitious TDH events and releases" would require.

+On May 3, 2024, Castleton released a full-length album, "Pattern Breaker", on bandcamp.com and later on popular music-streaming services.